 Imported Food Control Act 1992 (the Act), and its subordinate legislation (the

 Imported Food Control Regulations 1993) establishes the Imported Food Inspection Scheme (IFIS) and set the compliance requirements for imported food to meet national food safety standards.

-Imported food is inspected by the Department of Agriculture and Water Resources through the IFIS.
+Imported food is inspected by the Department of Agriculture through the IFIS.
 We inspect imported food to check it meets Australian requirements for public health and safety and is compliant with applicable standards in the Code and the Country of Origin Food Labelling Information Standard 2016.

 Find out more about the

 Amendments to imported food legislation